How and when to transfer Avios to Nectar points (and vice versa)

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-This week, British Airways and Nectar launched their new partnership.
-With it, you can transfer your Nectar points — earned from purchases with Sainsbury’s, eBay, Argos and more — to Avios and vice versa.
+British Airways and Nectar have a partnership and with it, you can transfer your Nectar points — earned from purchases with Sainsbury’s, eBay, Argos and more — to Avios and vice versa.

 Ultimately, the new partnership is a great way for travellers to boost their balance of Avios by earning points from everyday purchases.
-With it, you can transfer 400 Nectar points to become 250 Avios — or vice versa.
+With it, you can transfer 400 Nectar points to become 250 Avios — or vice versa (250 Avios can be converted to 400 Nectar points).
 Essentially, with this new transfer option, you are “buying” Avios for a cost of 0.8p apiece, which isn’t necessarily a bad deal.
 In fact, that’s better than you will often find with BA’s buy Avios promotions.
+If you’re not travelling as much right now, it can be a solid way to get value from each and every Avios you have earned.

 When might you want to transfer Avios to Nectar?